pryv/example-app-ios/Build38Report.md

 To use the TAK feature, the `tak` object needs to be passed to every view controller in the application from the `AppDelegate.swift`.

-#### Remarks

-Some points which require attention for the app-ios-swift-example (notified by a `// TODO` in the code):

-- Upon registration or re-registration,

-> It is recommended (but not required) to send the T.A.K ID to your server's backend and bind it to the current user.
-It will allow you to use the verification interface of the T.A.K cloud.

-- As the app will continuously send and receive data from the server, the tak cannot be `released`.

-Some points which require attention in the code snippet for the T.A.P.
-SDK:

-- The constant `isRegistered` is an optionnal, which cannot be used directly in an `if` clause.
-- The constants `tak`, `registrationResponse` and `checkIntegrityResponse` are created with a `try` clause, which is not within a `do {} catch {}` clause.
-- The documentation concerning the `register` function suggests to provide `NULL` for the `userHash` parameter, but `NULL` does not exist in Swift.

 ### Features used

 According to the "Non-Functional features" part in the documentation, the idea is: